oDLHo/RunnerLife/README.md

 # RunnerLife

-This Project is a part of class project of ITCS424 - Wireless and Mobile Computing Cross platform mobile application created for encourage people to exercise.
+This Project is a part of class project of ITCS424 - Wireless and Mobile Computing.
+The cross platform mobile application created for encourage people to exercise.
 Develop by using Ionic Framework 2 with Firebase Database.

 In order to login it has to use facebook authentication which facebook id that added to tester list.